 Alan and Wendy Pesky, founders of the Lee Pesky Learning Center, created the award in 2011 with the College of Education through a mutual vision to honor and recognize inspiring teachers.

-Each of the four teachers selected for the awards receive $2,000 and their schools receive $500 each.
+Each of the four teachers selected for the awards receives $2,000, and his/her school receives $500.
 It is the only award known of its kind in the country.